 Motley holds a Bachelor of Science degree in Community Health from University of Memphis and a Master of Art in Teaching degree from Christian Brothers University.
 In her spare time, she enjoys volunteering, traveling, mentoring youth and spending time with her son and family members.

-Robyn Pennella is a science instructional specialist for the Cancer Education and Outreach Program at St. Jude.
+Robyn Pennella is part of the Cancer Education and Outreach Program at St. Jude.
 She is responsible for training college interns and working with teachers to co-create, implement, and evaluate PreK-12 educational curriculum with our school partners.
 Pennella aims to construct meaningful and authentic science learning experiences by drawing upon tenants of justice-oriented pedagogy, project-based learning, and 3-dimensional science learning frameworks.

 Pennella served as a college intern at St. Jude for two years prior to joining the St. Jude staff fulltime.
 She holds a Bachelor of Science degree and a Master of Public Health degree from The University of Memphis.